No-Code & AI Project: Build a Weather App

 Great work!
 You’ve successfully built a secure, responsive weather app with WeWeb AI and Supabase.
 This is just the beginning.

-With the flexibility of WeWeb AI and its powerful visual editor, you can easily:
+With the combination of WeWeb AI and the visual editor, you can:

 • Modify the design to match your branding,